Academic Progression Policy

 Didactic Phase Progression

-Failure of an examination or course grade is generally defined as achieving below a 70% or Fail(See Grading).
-Students found to be acting out of integrity during an examination or evaluation by violating the Academic Dishonesty (Integrity) Policy or being disruptive in the classroom may result in receiving a failure of the examination/assignment with a grade of ZERO (0) and must meet with the SPC to review and discuss further actions.
+Failure of an examination or course grade is defined as achieving below 70% or Fail (See Grading).
+Violating the Academic Dishonesty (Integrity) Policy may result in failure of the examination/assignment and will require the student to meet with the SPC.

 Didactic Phase Examination Failures